Hope you are having a great weekend. Here is all of this week's Royal Caribbean cruise news.

 Royal Caribbean News

-- Royal Caribbean begins dropping visits to Key West following cruise ship ban
+- Royal Caribbean begins construction on second Icon Class cruise ship

-- Odyssey of the Seas construction photo update - February 16, 2021
+- Icon of the Seas aerial construction photos

 Have you subscribed to the Royal Caribbean Blog YouTube Channel?
 We share some great videos there regularly, all about taking a Royal Caribbean cruise!
-This week, we are sharing our latest video — What is the WORST Royal Caribbean ship? — and don’t forget to subscribe here.
+This week, we are sharing our latest video — The downsides to cruising a lot — and don’t forget to subscribe here.

 Royal Caribbean Blog Podcast